 2 Samuel 17:25 — The NASB correctly reads “Amasa was the son… of Ithra the Israelite”.
 All manuscripts read “Ithra”, and all Hebrew manuscripts (as well as most Greek) read “Israelite”.
 However, the NIV changes his name to “Jether, an Ishmaelite” to harmonize the verse with 1 Chronicles 2:17.

-2 Samuel 21:8 — The KJV reads “and the five sons of Michal the daughter of Saul”, which agrees with nearly all Hebrew and Greek manuscripts.
+❦ 2 Samuel 21:8 — The KJV reads “and the five sons of Michal the daughter of Saul”, which agrees with nearly all Hebrew and Greek manuscripts, as well as early witnesses like Josephus and Targum Jonathan.
 However, the NIV and many other translations change “Michal” to “Merab” to avoid the contradiction with 2 Sam.
-6:23.
+6:23 as well as the gruesome implication that David had the sons of his own wife put to death (2 Sam.
+21:9).
+[Cf. Bodi, The Michal Affair, p.
+56.]

 1 Kings 4:26 — The NRSV correctly reads “Solomon also had forty thousand stalls of horses for his chariots”.
 To fix the contradiction with 2 Chron.
 9:25 (not to mention the embarrassing exaggeration), the NIV changes “forty thousand” to “four thousand”.
 A footnote defends this translation by claiming this reading is found in the Septuagint (even though the NIV explicitly purports to be a translation of the Hebrew Masoretic text), but in fact, this verse doesn’t even exist in the Septuagint.
 (Chapter 4 ends at verse 19.)
 A similar verse about Solomon’s chariot horses is found elsewhere in LXX 3 Kingdoms 2:46i, but there it gives the same number as the Hebrew, “forty thousand”, and the Septuagint apparatus I consulted does not list any variant that reads “four thousand”.
 Not only is the NIV’s translation wrong, but the footnote seems to be dishonest as well.